CBoidot/benefits_multi_XAI/README.md

 Do XAI methods help us?
 Which one is the best?
 I investigate these questions using a multi-explanation interface for an in-subject experiment.

 Here are the main app and assets to install in order to run the experiment.
-Further refactoring may be done in another repo, comments are done in French, so do not consider using the files in "brouillons" (litterally "drafts") to re-compute the explainations.
+Further refactoring may be done in another repo, comments are done in French, so do not consider using the files in "brouillons" (litterally "drafts") to re-compute the explanations.

 ### HOW TO USE ###